-The Letter of Intent must be submitted by the bidder on/or before Friday, April 10, 2020 to Sourcewise by 4:30 p.m.
+The Letter of Intent must be submitted by the bidder on/or before Friday, June 12, 2020 to Sourcewise by 4:30 p.m.

 All bidders must complete and return the letter of intent; partial submissions and alternative formats will not be accepted.
-The authorized signature must be in ink, submit the signed Letter of Intent to Elizabeth Brown at ebrown@mysourcewise.com.
+The authorized signature can submit a digital/electronic signed Letter of Intent to Elizabeth Brown at ebrown@mysourcewise.com.